Juror and spouse: Texas state Sen. Angela Paxton could vote in trial on husband's impeachment

 Angela Paxton isn’t the only lawmaker with a potential conflict of interest at trial.

-The House impeachment articles accuse Paxton of using state Sen. Bryan Hughes as a “straw requestor” for a legal opinion used to protect a political donor from property foreclosure.
+The House impeachment articles accuse Paxton of using state Sen. Bryan Hughes as a “straw requestor” for a legal opinion that protected a political donor from property foreclosure.

 Hughes has not addressed whether he expects to be called as a witness or if he will recuse himself.
 He did not respond to requests for comment Monday.